RED framework for binary AI evals. Stop debugging in the dark

 A starting evaluator output schema can be simple.

-But often the evidence can be just an array of strings.
+Often though, the evidence can be just an array of strings.
 These can be phrases, sentences, or paragraphs, depending on your preference.

 You can put this JSON schema as structured output, in the system prompt, inside a multi-turn conversation, or inside the assistant pre-fill.